idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 These escape mutations represent a limit for the applicability of our system, as they allow cells to grow without the need for IS621-catalysed recombination.
 To counteract this, we have devised an experimental strategy which aims to reduce the number of possible escape mutations.
+Escape mutants as shown if Figure 4 appear when a promoter is re-localized and the simultaneous transcription of GmR and KanR are enabled.
+This renders inversion of the AB cassette unnecessary.
 The incorporation of CcdA/CcdB toxin/antitoxin system into the selection plasmid as shown in Figure 5 should greatly reduce the number of escape mutants.
-##### quick explanation of CcdA system by Elia (?) or cite smth
+The toxin CcdB inhibits DNA gyrase, an essential enzyme that can introduce negative supercoils in the DNA during replication.
+Loss of gyrase activity results in cell death.
+The antitoxin CcdA binds CcdB and neutralizes the toxic effects. [^CcdA-CcdB] In our proposed system, both CcdA and CcdB are constitutively expressed.
+CcdA is located downstream of the AB cassette.
+Transcription of CcdA is initiated form one of two promoters within the AB cassette, depending on the orientation of the cassette.
+Insertion, deletion or off target recombination events that could lead to the formation of escape mutants in the previous system results in the loss of CcdA transcription, which leads to cell death.

 ![escapemutsolution](../img/EscapeMutants_Solution.jpg)
 Figure 5: Introduction of the CcdA/CcdB toxin/antitoxin system in the selection plasmid to reduce the number